linhn0510/linh_portfolio/README.md

 GROUP BY st.Store_Name
 ORDER BY store_sales DESC
 ````
 ### 10. Which 5 cities generated the most revenue?
-Change percentage from 2022 to 2023?
 ````sql
 WITH sales_yearly AS (
     SELECT